 - Snapshot-Based Model: Iceberg uses snapshots to represent the state of the table at specific points in time, aiding in querying and data recovery.

-- Cross-Cloud/Region Support: Supported when using an external catalog.
+- Cross-Cloud/Region Support: Supported when using an external catalog for data files (with potential egress costs).
 Tables using Snowflake as the catalog must reside in the same cloud region as the Snowflake account.

 What Is the Difference Between Snowflake Standard Table and Iceberg Table?